Wilmilcard/ThalesApi/README.md

 Where are

 - the controllers
+	- There are 3 controllers:
+		- **AuthController**: which is responsible for verifying the authentication of users to consume the API
+		- **LocalController**: Consumes the local database, it is optional and is not vital for its operation
+		- **OnlineController**: The controller that resolves the test request
 - the business logic
 - the http request for post requests
 - the http response to map the responses of the external service